elcome to Life in Group5, a blog dedicated to being a healer, by a sometimes overly-dedicated resto shaman.

-When I’m not raiding, I have an army of alts that I love spending time on (mostly raiding): a resto druid, a disc/holy priest, an all-specs mage (my former main in BC), a prot/holy pally and a Mistweaver Monk.
+When I’m not raiding, I have an army of alts that I love spending time on (mostly raiding): a resto druid, a disc/holy priest, an all-specs mage (my former main in BC), a prot/holy pally, a Mistweaver Monk, and a very noobish hunter.
 Aside from WoW, I’m an avid console gamer, dating back to my first introduction to Nintendo 64 and extending through almost every system since.
-When I’m not on WoW, I can usually be found doing yet another farming run in Diablo 3, practicing horrible macro in SC2, vigilantly camping a corner in Call of Duty / Black Ops, or trying out the latest platformer.
+When I’m not on WoW, I can usually be found doing yet another farming run in Diablo 3, practicing horrible macro in SC2, KSing in LoL (as a support–the nerve!), vigilantly camping a corner in Call of Duty / Black Ops, or trying out the latest platformer.

 I rolled my first character in the months before Burning Crusade, although due to general nubishness and battleground distractions, I didn’t hit 70 until a couple months after expansion release.
 Like most newbies, I started out completely ignorant of the game dynamics, had auto-attack on my bars for a very long time (as a mage, mind you), and I didn’t even know about the AH until about level 40.
 And although I’ve gone from wiping on Curator to a guild that’s pushing top-end progression, my origins are humble indeed.